api_server = "<server>"

 parameter.
 For more details, see the CodeFlare SDK documentation. -

 Specifies the location of the Ray cluster image.
+The Python version in the Ray cluster image must be the same as the Python version in the workbench.
 If you omit this line, one of the default CUDA-compatible Ray cluster images is used, based on the Python version detected in the workbench.
 The default Ray images are AMD64 images, which might not work on other architectures.
 If you are running this code in a disconnected environment, replace the default value with the location for your environment.

 -